Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Results

 \subsection{Case II: Misspecified dynamics}

 Next, we apply these methods to an example where we have misspecified the dynamics of the model (the function \(\mathbf f\)).
 We use two competing Markov models of hERG kinetics, the Beattie model \citep{beattie_sinusoidal_2018}, and the Wang model \citep{wang_quantitative_1997}.
 These models have differing structures and differing numbers of states, as shown in Fig.~\ref{fig:beattie_wang_diagrams}.
-We generate a synthetic dataset under the assumption of the Wang model with Gaussian IID noise and the original parameter set as given in \citeauthor{wang_quantitative_1997}, for all the protocols shown in Fig.~\ref{fig:protocols}.
+We generate a synthetic dataset under the assumption of the Wang model with Gaussian IID noise (with standard deviation \(0.03\)nA) and the original parameter set as given in \citeauthor{wang_quantitative_1997}, for all the protocols shown in Fig.~\ref{fig:protocols}.
+As in Case I, we assume the standard deviation of this noise is known.

 Then, we are able to fit both models to this dataset, obtaining an ensemble of parameter estimates and performing cross-validation as described in Section~\ref{sec:methods}.
-In this way, we can assess the impact of choosing the wrong \(\mathbf f\) in Equation~\ref{eqn:general_ode}, and its impact on the predictive accuracy of the model.
+In this way, we can assess the impact of choosing the wrong governing equations (the choice of \(\mathbf f\) in Equation~\ref{eqn:general_ode}), and its impact on the predictive accuracy of the model.
 We do this to investigate whether the techniques introduced in Section~\ref{sec:general_method} are able to provide some useful quantification of model discrepancy when the dynamics of I\textsubscript{Kr} are misspecified.

 Our results, presented in Figs.~ \ref{fig:example_2_prediction_plots} and \ref{fig:example2_main}, show how we expect a correctly specified model to behave in comparison to a discrepant model.
-We can see from the bottom row of Fig.~\ref{fig:example2_main}, that when fitting using the correctly specified derivative matrix, we were able to accurately recover the true maximal conductance using each and every protocol.
-Moreover, similar to \textit{Case I}, no matter which protocol the correctly specified model was trained with, the resultant predictions were very accurate.
+We can see from the bottom row of Fig.~\ref{fig:example2_main}, that when training using the correctly specified derivative matrix, we were able to accurately recover the true maximal conductance using each and every protocol.
+Moreover, similarly to \textit{Case I}, no matter which protocol the correctly specified model was trained with, the resultant predictions were very accurate (as can be seen in Figure~\ref{fig:example_2_prediction_plots}).